Back to BlogEcosystem Integration

 // Access in Edge Functions

-const apiKey = Deno.env.get('APPHIGHWAY_API_KEY')
+const apiKey = Deno.env.get(''APPHIGHWAY_API_KEY'')

 Why: Prevents accidental key exposure, enables easy key rotation, different keys per environment